 - Use only the designated bus stop and bus assigned: students may only board and disembark according to the bus number and stop printed on their pass

-- Flexible riding options are not available: day-to-day changes are not permitted; drivers are not authorized to make any stop changes or accommodate change requests
+- Day-to-day changes are not permitted; drivers are not authorized to make any stop changes or accommodate change requests

 - Parents are responsible for providing their own transportation for end-of-day plan changes